-- o Define project objectives and develop a detailed work plan schedule. - o Establish project policy and procedures to address the specific needs of the project as a whole, as well as the objectives of each task. - o Develop and meet ongoing project and/or task staffing requirements, including mechanisms to review and evaluate each task product. - o Review the work performed on each task to assure its quality, responsiveness, and timeliness. - o Review and analyze overall task performance with respect to planned requirements and authorizations. - o Review all deliverables before their submission to NYSDEC. - o Develop and meet ongoing project and/or task staffing requirements, including mechanisms to review and evaluate each task product. - o Ultimately be responsible for the preparation and quality of interim and final reports. - o Represent the project team at meetings.
+- o Establish project policy and procedures to address the specific needs of the project as a whole, as well as the objectives of each task. - o Acquire and apply technical and corporate resources as needed to assure performance within budget and schedule constraints. - o Develop and meet ongoing project and/or task staffing requirements, including mechanisms to review and evaluate each task product. - o Review the work performed on each task to assure its quality, responsiveness, and timeliness. - o Review and analyze overall task performance with respect to planned requirements and authorizations. - o Review and approve all deliverables before their submission to NYSDEC. - Develop and meet ongoing project and/or task staffing requirements, including mechanisms to review and evaluate each task product. - o Ultimately be responsible for the preparation and quality of interim and final reports. - o Represent the project team at meetings. - Benchmark-TurnKey FTL/SSHO: Bryan Mayback/Rick L. Dubisz The Field Team Leader (FTL) has the responsibility for implementation of specific project tasks identified at the Site, and is responsible for the supervision of project field personnel, subconsultants, and subcontractors.

-• FTL/SSHO: Nathan Munley

-The Field Team Leader (FTL) has the responsibility for implementation of specific project tasks identified at the Site, and is responsible for the supervision of project field personnel, subconsultants, and subcontractors.
 The FTL reports directly to the Project Manager.
-The FTL will:

-- o Define daily work activities. - o Orient field staff concerning the project's special considerations.

-- o Monitor and direct subcontractor personnel. - o Review the work performed on each task to ensure its quality, responsiveness, and timeliness. - o Assure that field activities, including sample collection and handling, are carried out in accordance with this QAPP. - o Represent the project team at meetings.
+The FTL will: - o Define daily work activities. - o Orient field staff concerning the project's special considerations. - o Monitor and direct subcontractor personnel. - o Review the work performed on each task to ensure its quality, responsiveness, and timeliness. - o Assure that field activities, including sample collection and handling, are carried out in accordance with this QAPP.